PradeepIITMBS/TDS-PROJECT-1/README.md

 - I used the GitHub API to scrape users located in Singapore with over 100 followers, as well as their repositories.
 - The most interesting insight was that **JavaScript** and **Python** were the most commonly used programming languages among these users, however **TypeScript** is having high trend.
-- Developers looking to gain visibility should consider creating more public repositories and engaging with open-source projects to increase their followers.
+- Developers looking to gain visibility should consider creating more public repositories in trending/common language to increase their followers.

 ### Process